Find Trade Colleges

 Our analysis found Coahoma Community College to be the best value school for allied health professions students who want to pursue a undergraduate certificate in Mississippi.
 Located in the rural area of Clarksdale, Coahoma Community College is a public college with a small student population.

-Coahoma Community College also took the #1 spot in our Best Allied Health Professions Undergraduate Certificate Trade Schools in Mississippi rankings.
+Coahoma Community College also made our Best Allied Health Professions Undergraduate Certificate Trade Schools in Mississippi list, coming in at #1.

-Read full report on Allied Health Professions at Coahoma Community College
+Full Allied Health Professions at Coahoma Community College Report

 In-state tuition fees for undergraduate students at ICC are $3,160 per year.

-In addition to its best value ranking, and one of the reasons why the school is on the list, ICC is ranked #3 for overall quality for allied health in Mississippi.
+In addition to its best value ranking, and one of the reasons why the school is on the list, Holmes Community College is ranked #4 for overall quality for allied health in Mississippi.

-Read full report on Allied Health Professions at Itawamba Community College
+Read full report on Allied Health Professions at Holmes Community College

-In-state tuition fees for undergraduate students at Holmes Community College are $3,510 per year.
+In-state tuition fees for undergraduate students at Hinds Community College are $3,750 per year.

 Hinds Community College also took the #2 spot in our Best Allied Health Professions Undergraduate Certificate Trade Schools in Mississippi rankings.